Recycling in Ontario

 Getting the design of these regulations right could pull Ontario out of a decades-long recycling slump and put our province in a leadership position on policy design and environmental protection.
-That's why the OWMA and its committees have ranked the development of new regulations as a top issue for our association.
+That's why W2RO and its committees have ranked the development of new regulations as a top issue for our association.

 W2RO Statement: Transition of Ontario's Blue Box Program to Producer Responsiblity model - August 2019